MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 Azure Rights Management is used for the protection.
 This technology is integrated with other Microsoft cloud services and applications, such as Office 365 and Azure Active Directory.
 It can also be used with your own line-of-business applications and information protection solutions from software vendors, whether these applications and solutions are on-premises, or in the cloud.

 This protection technology uses encryption, identity, and authorization policies.
-In comparison to standard access controls, such as NTFS permissions, protection that is applied by using Rights Management stays with the documents and emails, independently of the location—inside or outside your organization, networks, file servers, and applications.
+Similarly to the persistent labels, protection that is applied by using Rights Management stays with the documents and emails, independently of the location—inside or outside your organization, networks, file servers, and applications.
 This information protection solution keeps you in control of your data, even when it is shared with other people.

 For example, you can configure a report document or sales forecast spreadsheet so that it can be accessed only by people in your organization, and control whether that document can be edited, or restricted to read-only, or prevent it from being printed.
 You can configure emails similarly, and in addition, prevent them from being forwarded or prevent the use of the Reply All option.
 These protection tasks can be simplified and streamlined by using policy templates.

 These templates can be part of a label's configuration, so that when a specific label is applied to a document (or email message), the data is both classified and automatically protected.
 The templates can also be selected by users or administrators in products and services that support the Azure Rights Management technology.

-The Azure Information Protection client installs an Information Protection bar to Office applications, which makes it easy for end users  to classify, and where necessary, protect their documents and emails.
+Azure Information Protection integrates with end user's existing workflows when the Azure Information Protection client is installed.
+This client installs an Information Protection bar to Office applications, making it easy for end users to select labels for the correct classification, and where necessary, protect their documents and emails.

 For more information about the Azure Rights Management protection, see [What is Azure Rights Management?](what-is-azure-rms.md).